Serve remote:path over DLNA

-Use --name to choose the friendly server name, which is by
+--name to choose the friendly server name, which is by

---dir-cache-time flag, you can set how long a
+--dir-cache-time flag, you can control how long a

 directory should be considered up to date and not refreshed from the

 backend.
-Changes made locally in the mount may appear immediately or
+Changes made through the VFS will appear immediately or

-rclone instance is running, you can reset the cache
+rclone instance is running, you can reset the cache like this:

 kill -SIGHUP $(pidof rclone)